Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 The full list of iHeartRadio Music Awards nominations for 2023 are:

-Song of the Year
+Song Of The Year

-“About Damn Time” – Lizzo
+‘About Damn Time’ – Lizzo

-“Anti-Hero” – Taylor Swift
+‘Anti-Hero’ – Taylor Swift

-“As It Was” – Harry Styles
+‘As It Was’ – Harry Styles

-“Big Energy” – Latto
+‘Big Energy’ – Latto

-“Enemy (from the series Arcane League of Legends)” – Imagine Dragons
+“Enemy’ – Imagine Dragons

-“First Class” – Jack Harlow
+‘First Class’ – Jack Harlow

-“Ghost” – Justin Bieber
+‘Ghost’ – Justin Bieber

-“Heat Waves” – Glass Animals
+‘Heat Waves’ – Glass Animals

-“INDUSTRY BABY” – Lil Nas X & Jack Harlow
+‘INDUSTRY BABY’ – Lil Nas X & Jack Harlow

-“Woman” – Doja Cat
+‘Woman’ – Doja Cat

-Artist of the Year
+Artist Of The Year

 Beyoncé